-There are two GLAN ports on the serverboard.
-An additional IPMI dedicated LAN port is also located above the USB 0/1 ports on the backpanel.
-Each Gigabit Ethernet LAN port has two LEDs.
-The yellow LED indicates activity, while the Link LED may be green, amber or off to indicate the speed of the connection.
+Two LAN ports (LAN 1/LAN 2) are located on the IO Backplane of the motherboard.
+Each Ethernet LAN port has two LEDs.
+The green LED indicates activity, while the other Link LED may be green, amber or off to indicate the speed of the connections.
 See the tables at right for more information.